ecosur-sistemas-complejos/MultiGame/README.txt

 2. Users must modify the persistence.xml file to use the "java:" + jndi naming convention that the JBoss server uses for finding the local datasource.

+3. Derby should be installed and configured, otherwise, users must updated the hibernate dialect in the persistence.xml file to work with the local database, and the datasource in step 2 must be correctly configured.

-3. HornetQ.
-A "j2ee" user in the "admin" group must be defined to allow
+4. HornetQ.
+A "j2ee" user in the "admin" group must be created for MDB authentication.

 MAVEN CONFIGURATION